mdrakibhasanrc/SQL-Problem-Solved-From-Leetcode-and-Other/README.md

 #### Lets Start......................

-#### Platform: Leetcode, Difficulty:Medium
+### Platform: Leetcode, Difficulty:Medium
-If the customer's preferred delivery date is the same as the order date, then the order is called immediate; otherwise, it is called scheduled.
+#### Q1:If the customer's preferred delivery date is the same as the order date, then the order is called immediate; otherwise, it is called scheduled.
 The first order of a customer is the order with the earliest order date that the customer made.
 It is guaranteed that a customer has precisely one first order.
 Write a solution to find the percentage of immediate orders in the first orders of all customers, rounded to 2 decimal places.